timfrazier1/AdversarySimulation/README.md

 4. Click "Roles", then "admin"
 5. Under the "inheritance" section, add the "phantom" role.
 6. Scroll down and click "save" at the bottom.
-7. TODO: Need to give permissions to SA-Attck_nav to all apps, then run | makeresults 1 | genatklayer reset=1 in search
+7. Go to the "Overview" tab of the ATT&CKsim app and Reset the layer by checking the "Reset" radio button and clicking Submit
-7. Unless you have a valid certificate for Phantom, you will need to disable certificate validation by running:
+8. Unless you have a valid certificate for Phantom, you will need to disable certificate validation by running:
 ```
 curl -ku 'username:password' https://splunk_server:8089/servicesNS/nobody/phantom/configs/conf-phantom/verify_certs\?output_mode\=json -d value=0
 ```
  - with the appropriate substitutions, of course
  - CAVEAT EMPTOR: Disabling certificate checking is not allowed in Splunk Cloud and does make the setup less secure.
 See optional section below for help on creating a certificate if you need it.

-8. Create the "security" index if using the inputs.conf below
+9. Create the "security" index if using the inputs.conf below
   - Go to the "Settings" menu, then "Data" --> "Indexes"
   - Click the "New Index" button in the top right
   - Give it the name "security", leave the rest default and click "Save" at the bottom
-9. You will need to make sure the lookup for attck_assets is correct, either using "Lookup Editor" Splunk app or manually editing.
+10. You will need to make sure the lookup for attck_assets is correct, either using "Lookup Editor" Splunk app or manually editing.
  - Go to App context menu in upper left and go to "Lookup Editor" app
  - Look for the "attck_assets.csv" file and click on it
  - change the hostname, os and ip_address to match your test box(es)